AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

     PI_INIT;
 }
 ```
-Now that we’re done building the counter package, we compile it, load it into Prolog, and run some tests:
+Now that we're done building the counter package, we compile it, load it into Prolog, and run some tests:
 ```
 ?- [examples].
 yes.